gsaldutti/Forecasting-Net-Prophet/README.md

 ### Interfaces

-- Google Colab
+Google Colab
 The Facebook Prophet library can be difficult to install on some machines, so in this module you'll also get aquainted with Google Colab - an IDE that allows you to run Jupyter Notebooks in the cloud.

 ### Work with GitHub
 * Repository created on GitHub
 * Files were  committed using command line
-* Our repository is organized, and includes Resources folder with CSV  project files,
+* My repository is organized, and includes Resources folder with CSV  project files,
 * Jupyter Notebook with code runs without errors.
 * Answers on nesassary questions are included